rahmatcmos/Person/README.md

-  	checkcreate 					: Search by created_at after some days, parameter : created at (in english context) checkrelative 					: Take only one relative groupcontacts 					: With contacts group by item requireddocuments 				: With required documents and templates, parameter : order
+  	checkcreate 					: Search by created_at after some days, parameter : created at (in english context) checkrelative 					: Take only one relative groupcontacts 					: With contacts group by item branchname 						: Where branch name is like something charttag 						: Where chart tag is like something requireddocuments 				: With required documents and templates, parameter : order

 /* ----------------------------------------------------------------------